Iced London Fog

 No ratings yet

-An iced London fog is made with earl grey tea, milk, and sugar.
-It's a citrusy blend of black tea, oil of bergamot and a hint of lavender.
+An iced London fog is made with earl grey tea, milk, and the optional addition of sugar.
+It's a citrusy blend from the oil of bergamot infused with bold black tea leaves.

 Author Alissa